 We have granted the underwriter an over-allotment option.
-This option, which is exercisable for up to 45 days after the date of this prospectus, permits the underwriter to purchase a maximum of [] additional shares of our common stock (15% of the shares sold in this offering) from us to cover over-allotments, if any.
+This option, which is exercisable for up to 45 days after the date of this prospectus, permits the underwriter to purchase a maximum of 2,045,454 additional shares of our common stock (15% of the shares sold in this offering, including the number of shares of Common Stock issuable upon conversion of the Series B Preferred Stock) from us to cover over-allotments, if any.
 If the underwriter exercises all or part of this option, the underwriter will purchase shares covered by the option at the public offering price per share that appears on the cover page of this prospectus, less the underwriting discount.
-If this option is exercised in full, the total price to the public will be \$[] and the total net proceeds, before expenses, to us will be approximately \$[].
+If this option is exercised in full, the total price to the public will be \$ and the total net proceeds, before expenses, to us will be approximately \$